nodejs/uvwasi/README.md

   the same notable changes.
 When doing the GitHub release you will need to select `Choose a tag` and type in the new tag.
 That should result in ` Create new tag: vX.Y.Z on publish` where X.Y.Z matches the tag you specificed.
-* Update uvwasi in node or any projects you want to update - there are several other projects that use uvwasi.
+* Update uvwasi in Node.js or any projects you want to update - there are several other projects that use uvwasi.

 [WASI]: https://github.com/WebAssembly/WASI